veritysetup(8) — Linux manual page

 Calculates and stores verification data on hash_device for the

-first 256 blocks (of block-size).
+first 256 blocks (of block size).
 If hash_device does not exist,

-it is created (as file image).
+it is created (as a file image).

 veritysetup format --root-hash-file <path> <data_device>